narenandu/narenvadapalli_dot_com/contents/blog/running-react-app-on-local-k8s-on-windows/index.md

 A `deployment` and `service` resources are required for deploying the react app on to the kubernetes cluster.
 We can combine both specifications in to single `yaml` file by separating them with `---`

--   Observe the imagePullPolicy attribute marked as Never indicating that don’t look at docker registry for pulling the image called pd-dashboard
+-   Observe the `imagePullPolicy` attribute marked as Never indicating that don’t look at docker registry for pulling the `image` called `test-react-app`

--   Also we will be using the simplest service called NodePort to map the node’s port in k8s cluster to applications port
+-   Also we will be using the simplest `service` called `NodePort` to map the node’s port in kubernetes cluster to applications port

 ![](./deployment_yaml.png)